Charcoal Black Bath Bomb:

-The still popular and probably forever popular, black bath bomb with activated charcoal, is what the discussion is for today.
-This particular type of bath bomb became iconic on Instagram a while back (heck it even has it’s on IG page).
+A popular trend today and probably not going anywhere tomorrow, is the charcoal bath bomb.
+This black bath bomb with activated charcoal, is what the discussion is for today.
+This particular type of bath bomb became iconic on Instagram a while back (heck, it even has it’s on IG page).

-With seemingly everyone today trying to look younger, you can see why getting ride of toxins, excess oils in or on your skin may be something everyone would flock too.
-The bottom line is, I think time will tell as to whether activated charcoal actually has that many added benefits when added to skin products.
+With seemingly everyone today trying to look younger, you can see why getting ride of toxins, excess oils in or on your skin, may be something everyone would flock too.
+The bottom line is, time will tell as to whether activated charcoal actually has the touted benefits when added to skin products.

 What we do know is that activated charcoal is safe to use in the way of bath bombs, so let’s discuss how this process is done.
 Like with making any bath bombs as a beginner, the process is not always perfect the first time around.